bitsongofficial/networks/testnet/bigbang-test-2/README.md

 **WARNING: USE THESE INSTRUCTIONS ONLY ON A NEW MACHINE WHICH IS NOT THE ONE RELATED TO BITSONG MAINNET**

-**Currently it is highly NOT recommended to create a validator node and connect it to the testnet**

 ## Endpoints

 - Faucet - https://faucet.testnet.bitsong.network